 Ingredient Notes:

-- Ground Beef - Use 90% lean ground beef to keep this a little more low fat.
-You can also use ground turkey or chicken, but the flavor will turn out a little different without the fat.
+- Ground Beef – Use 90% lean ground beef to keep this slightly low fat.
+You can also use ground turkey or chicken, but the flavor will be slightly different without the fat.

-- Rice - You can use white or brown rice.
-Basmati and Jasmine types of rice with a long grain turn out better than short-grain rice. *Note brown rice will take a lot longer to cook, and you will need more liquid.
+- Rice – You can use white or brown rice.
+Basmati and Jasmine types of rice with a long grain turn out better than short-grain rice. *Note: brown rice will take much longer to cook, and you will need more liquid.

 - Brown Sugar - You can also use coconut sugar in this recipe.

-- Diced Tomatoes - I use canned regular diced tomatoes.
+- Diced Tomatoes – I used canned, regular diced tomatoes.
 Do not use fire-roasted or flavored tomatoes.

 - Ketchup - Ketchup is part of what makes the sweet and sour flavors so good.
 Don't skimp on this ingredient!